 Of course, being “unsung” was a conscious business decision.
 Twenty years ago, sherlock pipes, one-hitters, bongs, hand pipes and the like were as demonized as cannabis, courtesy of a 1994 Supreme Court decision (Posters ‘N’ Things, Ltd. v.
 United States), a ruling that still stands today.
 The Court rendered ceramic, metal and glass pipes—even rolling papers—all “drug paraphernalia” these items, commonly found in head shops, were deemed designed for use with illegal drugs.
 In other words, the pipe itself has “intent,” not the user.
 It didn’t matter that this illegal paraphernalia could also be used to inhale tobacco or an alternative smoking mixture.
 The Court had spoken.

-That made selling a bong a bit problematic.
+That made selling and allowing consumers to buy a bong a bit problematic.
 In fact, in those bad old days a pipe dealer or a customer who uttered the word “bong” could be thrown out of a head shop in every state.
 Even the display of a cannabis leaf itself was dangerous and could lead to harassment, if not prosecution.
 In this uncertain atmosphere, Peter and Jeff founded CHAMPS.

 The year was 1998.
 For a few years, paraphernalia companies had successfully showcased their merchandise at one of the largest wholesale trade shows in the nation.
 But that September the rug was pulled out from under those vendors.
 U.S. Customs officials warned that show not to allow the purveyors of illegal pipes to purchase vendor booths.
 Peter Gage and Jeff Hirschfeld had invested heavily in Gage Water Pipes, their own company.
 They had bought booths at the show for the company but were abruptly closed out.
 Which brings to mind what Albert Einstein said: “In the middle of every difficulty lies opportunity.”